jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create Data - Form _ List/Create a customer list with data.md

 # Overview

 In this section, you learn how to create a [jig.list]() type that uses the [dynamic data provider](<./../../../Building Apps with Jigx/Data/Data Providers/Dynamic Data.md>) to return and display a list of records.
-You specify the fields that must be returned in the list jig and add an [onPress list action]() that opens a jig used to view the selected list item record.&#x20;
+You specify the fields that must be returned in the list jig and add an [onPress list action]() that opens a jig used to view the selected list item record.

 ## Steps

 ### Create a list jig

-1. Open the Hello-Jigx solution in Jigx Builder in VS Code,** right-click** on the jigs node in Explorer, and select **New file**.
+1. Open the Hello-Jigx solution in Jigx Builder in VS Code, **right-click** on the jigs node in Explorer, and select **New file**.
 2. Name the file **list-customer**.
 The file opens and shows the Jigx's auto-complete popup listing the five types of jigs you can select.
-Click on **List** to open the skeleton YAML created by the Jigx Builder.   &#x20;
+Click on **List** to open the skeleton YAML created by the Jigx Builder.
-3. Give the jig a title called *List customers *and provide a description like *List my customers*.&#x20;
+3. Give the jig a title called *List customers *and provide a description like *List my customers*.
 4. Change the icon to `icon: list`.This icon displays on the widget on the Home Hub.
 5. Delete the `header` and `onfocus` nodes.